mdym99/align_panel/README.md

 Align Panel
 ===========
 ``align_panel`` is an python library for processing images acquired by magnetic imaging techniques.
 This library provides a procedure for loading and saving raw data and contains image alignment workflow usefull for techniques utilizing multi-acquisitions.
-Currently, data processing workflow is developed for electron holography images of *.dm3* and *.dm4* formats, and for XMCD-PEEM/TXM images of *.tiff* format.
+Currently, data processing workflow is developed for image formats loadable by ``Hyperspy`` library and saved into ``NeXus`` format by ``nexusformat`` library.

 # 1 Installation
 This manual suppose that you are using the anaconda python distribution.
 To begin the installation, open the **Anaconda Powershell Prompt** command line.